kalaiser/awesome-cdk/readme.md

 ### Monitoring

-* [cdk-monitoring-constructs](https://github.com/cdklabs/cdk-monitoring-constructs) - Automatic dashboards and alarms for CDK apps.
+* [cdk-watchful](https://github.com/eladb/cdk-watchful) - Automatic dashboards and alarms for CDK apps.
 * [aws-cdk-billing-alarm](https://github.com/alvyn279/aws-cdk-billing-alarm) - Construct that sets up email alerts for exceeding an amount on your AWS bill.
+* [cdk-monitoring-constructs](https://github.com/cdklabs/cdk-monitoring-constructs) - Use high-level APIs to create monitoring for your AWS apps.
+Generates dashboards automatically.

 ### Workflows